Skip to content

 • Your customs office will issue a basic notification after checking the requirements for tax exemption.

-You can obtain the basic assessment notice from the customs office in whose area you have your normal place of residence.
+You can obtain the basic assessment notice from the customs office in whose area you have your habitual residence.
 If you do not yet have an Austrian place of residence, you can contact any customs office.

 • But the following criteria has to be fulfilled: